rari-teh/roehrefunken/README.md

 8. Finally, Click on *Audience* on the side pane and then on *Add users*.
 Enter the email address of the Google ID whose Drive you’ll use to listen to YouTube through the limited connection.

 ## First run
 Before anything else, you’ll need to edit the script to point at the Google document that will serve as your little console of sorts.
 Log onto the Google account you’ll use in your limited connection and create a new text document.
 Give it any title you want and let it autosave.
-Copy the document ID (the long alphanumeric string between `/document/d/` and `/edit` on the URL) and paste it in quotes inside `rf.py` on the indicated spot.
+Copy the document ID (the long alphanumeric string between `/document/d/` and `/edit` on the URL) and paste it in quotes inside `rf.py` or `rfh.py` on the indicated spot.

 ### Desktop
 To kickstart the service, just run `python3 ./rf.py`.
-The pickler isn’t needed on desktop; you might as well not even download it.
 A browser window should pop open asking you to authorise Röhrefunken to meddle with Google Docs and Google Drive on your behalf.
 Once that’s done, a persistent token should be saved and you won’t be bothered by that anymore for a very long time, if ever.

 ### Android
-Now that’s a little jankier, but hell if it isn’t handy to have it running on your phone whenever you want.
-Run `python3 ./pickler.py` on the same directory as `client_secret.json`.
-Copy the long-ass URL it spews out, paste it on your browser of choice and authorise Röhrefunken using the right Google account.
-Go back to Termux and run `python3 ./pickler.py` again.
-The persistent token should be successfully set up, and now you can run `python3 ./rf.py` to kickstart the service as normal.
+Now that’s slightly jankier, but hell if it isn’t handy to have it running on your phone whenever you want.
+Because you can’t call any useful browser from Termux, you’ll need to run a version that leaves the authentication up to your own two hands.
+The first time you run `python3 ./rfh.py`, it will spew out a long-ass URL for the authentication page and wait.
+Paste it on your browser of choice and authorise Röhrefunken using the right Google account.
+Once you go back to Termux, Röhrefunken should already be online.

+If you want to run Röhrefunken on a remote server for some insane reason, `rfh.py` is also the version you should pick because that, too, will probably not let you easily run a graphical browser.

 ## Usage
 To get an audio track from YouTube, change the title of the Google document you set up as your console to your query and end it with a `$`, e.g. `britney spears baby one more time lyrics$`.
 In about 10 seconds, Röhrefunken will notice the change, search YouTube for you, download the first result, convert the audio track to MP3 and upload it to your Google Drive.
 When it’s done, the document’s title will be automatically changed to `!rf - ready` if everything went fine and `!rf - error` if it encountered an unrecoverable problem (you can still try again if you want to).
 If nothing happens, it may have failed downloading the video — in that case, it will automatically retry every other 10 seconds.
+Be patient, especially if your little server is currently residing inside a metal locker that’s essentially a Faraday cage.

 I made Röhrefunken so that it strips the video stream and only uploads MP3 audio, but it should be relatively easy to change it so that it uploads the whole video in a format you can stream through Google Drive’s web interface.
 Have fun doing that if you wanna!

 ## License
 CC-BY (do whatever you want, just credit me)

-The pickler is a slightly modified version of FollowNaim’s [TokenPickle](https://github.com/FollowNaim/TokenPickle).